alexharri/website/posts/bit-sets-fast-foreach.md

 }
 ```

-This is great, we can iterate directly over the set bits without any `if` statements!
+By unsetting the least-significant set bit `word & -word` will yield the next set bit in the next iteration, which we keep doing while `word` is non-zero.
+This lets us iterate over the set bits without any `if` statements!

-But we've got a problem.
+But we've got one more problem.
 We want to invoke the callback with the _index of_ the set bits, not the set bits themselves.
 We'll accomplish this through the use of [Hamming weights][hamming_weight].

 [hamming_weight]: https://en.wikipedia.org/wiki/Hamming_weight